LAST UPDATED ON September 8, 2022

 You can use an ad to send people to a landing page with an offer or signup form and track their behavior when they get there.
 If your tracking software doesn’t have a dedicated landing page builder, be sure it can integrate with one.
 Get the right type of ad tracking software for your needs

 Your tracking options are virtually endless.
 And that’s a problem.
 There’s only so much you need to track.
 Ad tracking isn’t about tracking all the data.
-It’s about tracking the right data.
+It’s about tracking the right landing page metrics data.

 Avoid data overwhelm